amartya18x/academic-homepage/content/post/lr_layer.md

 2. Learns to encourage the representations/activations to lie as much as possible entirely on this low dimensional subspace.
 #### Optimizing the Loss

 We optimize the loss using an alternate minimization scheme.
-During forward pass, the loss from the three components $\mathcal{L}, \mathcal{L}_c,\mathcal{L}_n$ are backpropagated through the network.
-Every $10$ iteration, $W$ is rank thesholded using  column-sampled ensembled Nystr&ouml;m SVD, which is essentially an approximate SVD.
+During forward pass, the loss from the three components $\mathcal{L}, \mathcal{L}_c,\mathcal{L}_n$ are back-propagated through the network.
+Every $10$ iteration, $W$ is rank thresholded using  column-sampled ensembled Nystr&ouml;m SVD, which is essentially an approximate SVD.

 {{<figure src="/lr_layer/LR_fw_back.png" title="Forward and backward pass through our regularizor.">}}